this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - nozzle_unit
      - nozzle velocity units (string)

 This function is for the calculation of pressure drop across bit using flow rate.
-It takes in two value inputs(Integers or Floats) and two unit inputs(Strings).
+It takes in two value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of nozzle velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
 The function returns a dictionary containing the pressure drop with different units and values.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section of General Conversions.

 .. code:: python